NEW CATALOG ARRIVES MID DECEMBER! COUNTDOWN TO 2024 STARTS NOW

 PLACEMENT & CULTIVATION

-Agastache grows best in freely draining gritty soils, where it will be firmly upright in growth; rich, moist soils encourage a more sprawling habit and a decrease in flowering.
-Plant in a raised bed or amend heavier soils with generous amounts of compost, sand, and gravel for the best overwintering success.
-A winter mulch of pine needles or stone is best in Northern areas, as they do not harbor much moisture.
-Then, wait until spring to cut down to further encourage its perennial nature.
-A pollinator-friendly variety that unfailingly attracts hummingbirds, butterflies, and bees, while the minty, anise-scented foliage is unappealing to deer and rabbits.
-In their first year of growth, perennials bulk up roots and foliage, blooming more abundantly starting the second year.
-Self sows.
+Agastache grows best in freely draining, gritty soils, where it will grow upright.
+Rich, moist soils encourage a more sprawling habit and can decrease flowering.
+To ensure the best overwintering success, choose a sunny, sheltered position in northern gardens and plant in a raised bed or amend loamy soils with generous amounts of sand, gravel, and some compost.
+A winter mulch of pine needles or stone is best in wet winter regions, as they do not harbor much moisture.
+Wait until spring to cut down to further encourage its perennial nature.
+This pollinator-friendly plant unfailingly attracts hummingbirds, butterflies, and bees, while the minty, anise-scented foliage is unappealing to deer and rabbits.
+In their first year of growth from seed, perennials bulk up their roots to flower copiously the following year.
+Larger transplants planted after frost will produce loads of flowering spikes the first summer and fall.
+Deadhead spent blooms.

 Final Spacing: